cdp-trial-patterns/data-in-motion/03_resize_image.md

 ### 3.2.1 Deploying the flow in AWS Lambda

-First thing first, go into DataFlow Functions and download the binary for running DataFlow Functions in AWS Lambda:
+First things first, go into DataFlow Functions and download the binary for running DataFlow Functions in AWS Lambda:

 ![aws-lamba-binary.png](images/aws-lamba-binary.png)